 Each year, a statistical sample of students take a different test, the National Assessment of Educational Progress (NAEP), nicknamed the "Nation's Report Card."
 The results of this test also show long-term improvement, though California's scores dipped slightly in 2015.

 To be clear, there is no reason to believe that California's educational results are improving more quickly than educational results elsewhere.
 California remains at or near the bottom of the pile in national and international comparisons.
 But it does appear that the long, slow trend is upward.
 Kids are learning more.
 (Look back at the graph in Lesson 1.1 for the big picture, or check Lesson 9.6 for more about the achievement gaps that hide beneath the average.)

-Grading schools with a single number obviously glossed over a lot of detail.
+Grading schools with a single "API score" glossed over a lot of detail.
 In 2017 California replaced the API with the California School Dashboard.

 Developing the Dashboard proved difficult not only because of disagreements about what should be included, but limitations in what data the state has the capacity to collect.
 California's education data systems are notoriously weak.
 Because it includes multiple measures, the scorecard makes it difficult to rank schools in a simplistic way.